rawnly/vscode-icons-manager--electron/README.md

 # Known issues
 - After download you need to `cmd + click` on the dock icon to update it.
-- If the icon has been downloaded in the past the loading screen and the notification doesn't appear on screen.
+- If the icon has been downloaded in the past the loading screen and the notification doesn't appear on the screen.
 (NOTE: This has been temporally fixed by deleting it after download.)

 # Contribute
 Contributors are always welcome!
 To ensure that your PR will be merged please follow the code-style